vindarel/lisp-journey/content/gray-streams.md

   every case, the stream argument is optional, and therefore cannot be specialized.
 Therefore, it is necessary to define a lower-level generic function to be used by the existing function.
-It also isn't appropriate to specialize on the second argument of PRINT-OBJECT because it is a higher-level function -- even when the first argument is a character or a string, it needs to format it in accordance with *PRINT-ESCAPE*.
+It also isn't appropriate to specialize on the second argument of `print-object` because it is a higher-level function -- even when the first argument is a character or a string, it needs to format it in accordance with *PRINT-ESCAPE*.

-  In order to make the meaning as obvious as possible, the names of the generic functions have been formed by prefixing "STREAM-" to the corresponding non-generic function.
+  In order to make the meaning as obvious as possible, the names of the generic functions have been formed by prefixing "`stream-`" to the corresponding non-generic function.

   Having the generic input functions just return :EOF at end-of-file, with